nothingtomuch/Automato/examples/AI_PROMPT.md

 # 🤖 AI Prompt — Generate a `video_spec.json` for Automato

-Copy the prompt below and paste it into any AI assistant (ChatGPT, Gemini, Claude, etc.).
+Copy the prompt below and paste it into Antigravity (see the [README](../README.md) for setup instructions).
-The AI will ask you clarifying questions and then produce a valid `video_spec.json` file ready to use.
+The AI will autonomously generate your script, voiceovers, background images, and sprite graphics!

 ---